 You can only respond by post.
 You just need to answer each of the questions and then send the voting paper back to Civica.
-You don't need to put a stamp on the envelope as the postage will be prepaid for you.
-We recommend you post it back to us as soon as possible and this guide will be updated with a last posting date, once we know the dates of the ballot.
+You don't need to put a stamp on the envelope as the postage is prepaid for you.
+We recommend you post it back to us as soon as possible to ensure you return your ballot paper to reach the independent Scrutineer by the closing date of 27 October 2022.